Department of Human Services

 - The sending PAS/ISC agency will send the CILA or HBS funding packet to DDD Network Facilitator for review and processing.

-- The DHS/DDD Network Facilitator will forward the complete CILA or HBS funding packet to BCR for processing of an award letter and enter required information into DDD internal tracking system.
+- The DDD Network Facilitator will forward the complete CILA or HBS funding packet to BCR for processing of an award letter and enter required information into DDD internal tracking system.

-- The DHS/DDD Bureau of Community Reimbursement (BCR) will generate and send an authorized CILA or HBS award letter to the individual and guardian, receiving CILA or HBS provider, and sending and receiving PAS/ISC agencies.
+- The DDD will generate and send an authorized CILA or HBS award letter to the individual and guardian, receiving CILA or HBS provider, and sending and receiving PAS/ISC agencies.

 - The sending PAS/ISC/ISSA agency will notify the receiving PAS/ISC/ISSA agency of persons who transition to a new residential location within its service area.